kelseyhightower/etcd-production-setup/README.md

 openssl x509 -in certs/ca.crt -noout -text
 ```

-## Create a etcd Server Certificate
+## Create an etcd Server Certificate

+If you want cert verification to work with IPs in addition to hostnames, be sure to set the SAN env var:

 ```
 export SAN="IP:127.0.0.1, IP:10.0.1.10"